arojunior/react-hooks-composition-proposal/README.md

 };
 ```

-What is the difference?
+What is the difference so far?
 There's no implementation inside the Component.
 It's using custom hooks and receiving it by props.

 The custom hooks: